AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/experience-platform.md

 ## Using Adobe Experience Platform as a destination

-Once you've configured Adobe Experience Platform as a destination, you can begin [activating audiences](../collaborate/activate.md) to the platform through your projects.
-Currently, the activation process is a single-step process initiated by the advertiser.
-When the advertiser activates an audience, it is sent to the publisher's pre-configured destination (in this case, Adobe Experience Platform).
+Once you've configured Experience Platform as a destination, you can begin [activating audiences](../collaborate/activate.md) to the platform through your projects.
+Currently, the activation process is a single-step process initiated by the collaborator.
+For example, when an advertiser activates an audience, it is sent to the publisher’s pre-configured destination (Experience Platform).
 The publisher does not need to take any additional steps to send the audience to the destination.
+The same holds true for the brand-to-brand collaboration pattern.

 >[!IMPORTANT]
 >
->You **must** configure Adobe Experience Platform as a destination *before* your collaborator activates an audience.
-If the destination is not configured, the audience will be sent to you and visible in the **[!UICONTROL Activate]** tab within a project, but will not be activated to Adobe Experience Platform.
+>You **must** configure Experience Platform as a destination *before* your collaborator activates an audience.
+If the destination is not configured, the audience will be sent to you and visible in the **[!UICONTROL Activate]** tab within a project, but will not be activated to Experience Platform.

 After the audience is activated, it will be available in [Audience Portal](#audience-portal) in Experience Platform with Real-Time CDP Collaboration as the origin.
 These audiences can then be used in campaigns and customer engagement.